-Choosing between Sultanahmet and Beyoğlu is one of the most practical decisions you’ll make when planning where to stay in Istanbul.
-Sultanahmet places you on the Historic Peninsula, within walking distance of major sights like the Blue Mosque, Hagia Sophia, Topkapı Palace, and the Basilica Cistern—ideal if sightseeing is your priority and you prefer quieter evenings.
+Choosing between Sultanahmet and Beyoğlu is one of the most important decisions you’ll make when planning where to stay in Istanbul.
+Sultanahmet sits on the Historic Peninsula, putting you within walking distance of the Blue Mosque, Hagia Sophia, Topkapı Palace, and the Basilica Cistern.
+It’s ideal if sightseeing is your main focus and you like quieter evenings once the day crowds thin out.

-Having stayed in Sultanahmet with my family several times, the real day-to-day difference comes down to whether you value walkable historic sights or having restaurants, bars, and late-night energy right outside your door.
+Having stayed in Sultanahmet with my family several times, the real day-to-day difference comes down to this: do you want to walk out your door and be within walking distance of Istanbul’s biggest landmarks, or do you want restaurants, bars, and late-night energy right outside your accommodation?

-Here’s a quick side-by-side snapshot to help you see the key differences at a glance:
+Here’s a quick side-by-side snapshot to show the key differences at a glance:

 |---|---|---|